xieweiAlex/English_Learning/words-review.md

 words/2023/words-September.md
 The **heft** of the box surprised me; it was heavier than I expected. -
 One notable **absentee** in **Delhi** was Xi Jinping.
 Mr Xi’s reasons for **spurning** Mr Modi’s summit are unclear, but China’s grinding economic slowdown leaves plenty for him to do at home. -
-First responders salute as an American flag is **unfurled** at the Pentagon at sunrise.
 Some might benefit, the powerful might be able to **parlay** good terms, preserve in their country **redoubts**. -

 ## words-Dec.md ##